tiloye/securities-data-pipeline/README.md

 * DuckDB: for extracting and loading data into an S3 bucket.
 * MinIO: for storing extracted and transformed data in a local S3 bucket.
 * Prefect: for workflow orchestration, monitoring, and scheduling.
-* Docker: for containerzing the project for local and cloud deployment
+* Docker: for containerzing the project for local and cloud deployment.

 # Project Structure
 ```